rtahmasbi/LLM/README.md

 # arcprize
 https://arcprize.org/arc

+ARC Prize is a $1,000,000+ public competition to beat and open source a solution to the ARC-AGI benchmark.

 Measuring task-specific skill is not a good proxy for intelligence.

 Skill is heavily influenced by prior knowledge and experience: unlimited priors or unlimited training data allows developers to "buy" levels of skill for a system.
 This masks a system's own generalization power.